bio-tools/biotoolsDocs/curators_guide.rst

 **Manually verified guidelines**

-- **1.** **SHOULD** resolve to a web page of information specific to the software
+- **1.** **MUST** resolve to a web page from the developer or provider of the software that most specifically describes the software
-- **2.** **MUST NOT** be a general URL such as an institutional homepage, unless nothing better is available

-.. tip:: In case a tool lacks it's own website, URL of it's code repository is OK
+.. tip:: In case a tool lacks it's own website, a URL of it's code repository is OK.
+Do not use a general URL such as an institutional homepage, unless nothing better is available.

 Collection
 ..........